 I am a Principal Teaching Fellow in the Department of Life Sciences.
 My background is plant sciences and the biotransformation of wood preservatives, but I'm now most actively involved in leading first year teaching on the Biological Sciences BSc degree stream.

-In first-year Biological Sciences, I convene the Biological Chemistry & Microbiology module, and also teach on the Cell Biology & Genetics and on the Biology of Organisms modules.
-In the final-year of all Life Sciences degrees, I contribute to our Science Communication module.
+In first-year Biological Sciences, I convene the Biological Chemistry & Microbiology module, and also teach on the Cell Biology & Genetics and on the Evolution and Diversity modules.
+In the final-year of all Life Sciences degrees, I co-convene our Science Communication module.
 See the teaching tab for more on these courses, and the teaching tab for more about my contributions to them.

 Cook SR, Dickinson DJ, Studies on the toxicity of IPBC and other biocides to bacteria, International Research Group on Wood Preservation

 Cook SR, Dickinson DJ, The role of coformulants in preventing bacterial biotransformation of IPBC, International Research group on Wood Preservation

 Cook SR, Dickinson DJ, Sullivan J, The bacterial biotransformation of IPBC, International Research Group on Wood Preservation